Creating space for transformative conversations

 Staff and faculty manage and deliver the core educational and public programming for the Centre for Dialogue, and provide support for affiliated initiatives.

-Director, SFU Centre for Dialogue & Executive Director, SFU Public Square
+Director, SFU Centre for Dialogue & Co-Founder and Senior Advisor, SFU Public Square

 Shauna is a skilled facilitator, an award-winning social entrepreneur and a passionate public speaker on urban issues, democratic development and climate solutions.
 Shauna has founded four organizations including Carbon Talks and Renewable Cities, Canada’s World and IMPACS—the Institute for Media, Policy and Civil Society, a media and democracy organization that operated in Canada and in conflict and post-conflict zones around the world.